bloominstituteoftechnology/Lambda-Hello/AlexE.md

 Another favourite would be listening to really bad music and playing it loudly to annoy my neighbours.

-# THIS IS A SMEAR CAMPAIGN ORCHESTRATED BY THE ILLUMINATI △ MUAHAHAHA!
+# THIS IS ALL TRUE I SWEAR